QXL4515/wBSRM/README.md

 # wBSRM
 A monitor application based on environmental factor weight with TF-IDF algorithm and weighted naive Bayesian classifier.

-(It's a initial version of this tool)
+(It's a initial version of this application)

 wBSRM Description